gashcrumb/backstage/beps/0002-dynamic-frontend-plugins/README.md

 - turning on and off UI plugins at runtime without the requirement of rebuilding or restarting backstage
 - manage dynamic plugins declaratively

-Additional goal might be exploring the scope of a "on demand" rending and loading.
-Currently, all plugins, or at least some portion of them must be loaded at the UI bootstrap.
+An additional goal might be exploring the scope of a "on demand" rending and loading.
+Currently all plugins, or at least some portion of them must be loaded at UI bootstrap.
 This approach is not fully dynamic and might be considered a waste of resources.
 Fully optimizing dynamic plugins loading would require additional changes to the new UI system.

 ### Non-Goals